 Reducing the traffic flow on this block of Estero, even slightly, would soften the impacts of heavy pedestrian usage there.
-The roundabout would also allow maximum flexibility to experiment with other traffic patterns in this area, as described beginning on page 30.
+The roundabout would also allow maximum flexibility to experiment with other traffic patterns in this area, as described beginning on page 32.

 A roundabout could be heavily landscaped as previously proposed, or the design could be more formal with the visual emphasis being placed on the surrounding buildings.
-The latter approach is illustrated in Figure 8.
+The latter approach is illustrated in Figure 9.
 The first rendering is from the Sky Bridge; the second is from the immediate approach to the roundabout, looking straight through onto Estero Boulevard.
+The beach park has been sited so that it provides an open view to the Gulf of Mexico at this visually prominent bend in Estero Boulevard.